lumusitech/frontend-angular-zoneless-review-v19/README.md

   ]
   ```

-- **app.config.ts:** Add the httpClient method to do http requests and change the default rxjs for fetch"
+- **app.config.ts:** Add the httpClient method to do http requests and change the default rxjs for fetch

   ```js
   providers: [